 Some final tips for making this Homemade Angel Food Cake recipe (and making it the best angel food cake recipe evahhh!)

-- You need to sift the dry ingredients 4-5 times.
+- Sift: You need to sift the dry ingredients 4-5 times.
 I know this seems like a lot, but it’s very important because the dry ingredients need to be as light as possible as to not deflate the egg whites.

-- Additionally, a lot of tube pans have handles or even have “feet” (prongs on the side), thus you can cool upside-down a lot easier.
+- Additionally, a lot of tube pans have handles or even have “feet” (prongs on the side), thus you can cool the angel food cake upside-down on a cooling rack.
 My pan did not, so a bottle of avocado oil did the trick.

-- Lastly, once the angel food cake is cool (about an hour or so), flip it over and run a knife around the edges of the cake to loosen it from the pan.
+- Loosen: Lastly, once the angel food cake is cool (about an hour or so), flip it over and run a knife around the edges of the cake to loosen it from the pan.
 Over a plate or cake platter, flip the pan over and remove the cake.
 The cake might need a few gently taps and shakes to get the cake to release.

 - 1 1/2 cups egg whites (about 10-12)